mattwarren/mattwarren.github.io/_posts/2017-03-23-Hitchhikers-Guide-to-the-CoreCLR-Source-Code.md

 ### [vm (Virtual Machine)](https://github.com/dotnet/coreclr/blob/master/src/vm)

-The VM, not surprisingly, is the largest component of the CoreCLR, with over 640K L.O.C spread across 576 files, and it effectively contains the guts of the runtime.
+The VM, not surprisingly, is the largest component of the CoreCLR, with over 640K L.O.C spread across 576 files, and it contains the *guts* of the runtime.
 The bulk of the code is OS and CPU independent and written in C++, however there is also a significant amount of architecture-specific assembly code, see the section ['CPU Architecture-specific code'](#cpu-architecture-specific-code) for more info.

 The VM contains the main start-up routine of the entire runtime `EEStartupHelper()` in [ceemain.cpp](https://github.com/dotnet/coreclr/blob/1d03b8fd8d650bd215623a7b035e68db96697e59/src/vm/ceemain.cpp#L806-L1378), see ['The 68 things the CLR does before executing a single line of your code']({{ base }}/2017/02/07/The-68-things-the-CLR-does-before-executing-a-single-line-of-your-code/) for all the details.
 In addition it provides the following functionality: